-(a) For purposes of this act, "abuse" means any of the following:

-(1) To intentionally or recklessly cause or attempt to cause bodily injury.

-(2) Sexual assault.

-(3) To place a person in reasonable apprehension of imminent serious bodily injury to that person or to another.

-(4) To engage in any behavior that has been or could be enjoined pursuant to Section 6320.
+- (a) For purposes of this act, "abuse" means any of the following: - (1) To intentionally or recklessly cause or attempt to cause bodily injury. - (2) Sexual assault. - (3) To place a person in reasonable apprehension of imminent serious bodily injury to that person or to another. - (4) To engage in any behavior that has been or could be enjoined pursuant to Section 6320.

-(b) Abuse is not limited to the actual infliction of physical injury or assault.

-"Domestic violence" is abuse perpetrated against any of the following persons:

-(a) A spouse or former spouse.

-(b) A cohabitant or former cohabitant, as defined in Section 6209.

-(c) A person with whom the respondent is having or has had a dating or engagement relationship.

-(d) A person with whom the respondent has had a child, where the presumption applies that the male parent is the father of the child of the female parent under the Uniform Parentage Act (Part 3 (commencing with Section 7600) of Division 12).

-(e) A child of a party or a child who is the subject of an action under the Uniform Parentage Act, where the presumption applies that the male parent is the father of the child to be protected.

-(f) Any other person related by consanguinity or affinity within the second degree.
+- (b) Abuse is not limited to the actual infliction of physical injury or assault. - "Domestic violence" is abuse perpetrated against any of the following persons: - (a) A spouse or former spouse. - (b) A cohabitant or former cohabitant, as defined in Section 6209. - (c) A person with whom the respondent is having or has had a dating or engagement relationship. - (d) A person with whom the respondent has had a child, where the presumption applies that the male parent is the father of the child of the female parent under the Uniform Parentage Act (Part 3 (commencing with Section 7600) of Division 12). - (e) A child of a party or a child who is the subject of an action under the Uniform Parentage Act, where the presumption applies that the male parent is the father of the child to be protected. - (f) Any other person related by consanguinity or affinity within the second degree.

-Domestic Violence/Dating Violence (CA Penal Code, Chapter 2, Section 273.5 and Section 243)

-(a) Any person who willfully inflicts corporal injury resulting in a traumatic condition upon a victim described in subdivision (b) is guilty of a felony, and upon conviction thereof shall be punished by imprisonment in the state prison for two, three, or four years, or in a county jail for not more than one year, or by a fine of up to six thousand dollars (\$6,000), or by both that fine and imprisonment.
+Domestic Violence/Dating Violence (CA Penal Code, Chapter 2, Section 273.5 and Section 243) (a) Any person who willfully inflicts corporal injury resulting in a traumatic condition upon a victim described in subdivision (b) is guilty of a felony, and upon conviction thereof shall be punished by imprisonment in the state prison for two, three, or four years, or in a county jail for not more than

-(b) Subdivision (a) shall apply if the victim is or was one or more of the following:

-(1) The offender's spouse or former spouse.

-(2) The offender's cohabitant or former cohabitant.

-(3) The offender's fiancé or fiancée, or someone with whom the offender has, or previously had, an engagement or dating relationship.

-(4) The mother or father of the offender's child.
+- imprisonment in the state prison for two, three, or four years, or in a county jail for not more than one year, or by a fine of up to six thousand dollars (\$6,000), or by both that fine and imprisonment. - (b) Subdivision (a) shall apply if the victim is or was one or more of the following: - (1) The offender's spouse or former spouse. - (2) The offender's cohabitant or former cohabitant. - (3) The offender's fiancé or fiancée, or someone with whom the offender has, or previously had, an engagement or dating relationship. - (4) The mother or father of the offender's child.